 Philosophy of Science

-Fischer, M. & Himme, A. 2017, 'The financial brand value chain: How brand investments contribute to the financial health of firms', International Journal of Research in Marketing, vol. 34, no. 1, pp. 137-153.View/Download from: Publisher's site
+Fischer, M & Himme, A 2017, 'The financial brand value chain: How brand investments contribute to the financial health of firms', International Journal of Research in Marketing, vol. 34, no. 1, pp. 137-153.View/Download from: UTS OPUS or Publisher's site

 Marketing and finance executives follow different objectives and focus on different stakeholder groups.
 Marketers want to create sales impact.
 Finance executives are concerned about the financial health of the firm.
 As a result, both worlds tend to be rather disconnected in their daily business.
 We argue that this does not reflect the dynamics of the firm where important marketing and financial metrics in fact interact.
 As long as marketing and finance officers do not fully appreciate the interplay of their key metrics, their decisions are likely to be suboptimal.